openPMD/openPMD-standard/EXT_LaserEnvelope.md

 Introduction
 ------------

-This extension is specifically designed for modeling the laser beam propagation.
+This extension is specifically designed for modeling the propagation of laser beams and pulses.

 Mesh Based Records (Fields)
 ---------------------------